 London Imaging Centre is committed to protecting your privacy.
-We understand the importance of ensuring that the personal information entrusted to us is protected and respected and we therefore treat personal data in accordance with our obligations under the GDPR, in addition to our clinical confidential requirements.
+We understand the importance of ensuring that the personal information entrusted to us is protected and respected and we therefore treat personal data in accordance with our obligations under the General Data Protection Regulation, (GDPR), in addition to our clinical confidential requirements.

 For the purpose of the GDPR, the data controller is London Imaging Centre Limited, 1 Homer Road, Solihull, West Midlands, B91 3QG.

 Information we collect from you

 We are legally bound to collect personal and sensitive data in order to carry out treatments, in accordance with clinical governance.

 We may receive your personal information that you provided to your referrer should they be the one who sends us/ creates a referral or books your appointment.

 This information may include your name, address, email address and phone numbers, and may also include health/medical information.

 In accordance with the Caldicott Principles, your healthcare records are only shared with the appropriate healthcare professionals when it is relevant to your ongoing care.

 If you are using our diagnostic imaging services, your data will be sent to the Consultant Radiologist, who will create a report based on your scan images and send it back to your referrer.

 If you are using our consultation services, your data will be shared with the requisite healthcare professional so that they have all the information necessary to give the best treatment possible.